nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui/jsf-ui-framework/jsf-and-ajax-tips-and-how-to-index/how-to-impact-another-jsf-component-from-a-command-or-select.md

 ---
 title: 'HOWTO: Impact Another JSF Component from a Command or Select'
 description: When designing a screen or form, you may want to render a part of the page when clicking on a link or when choosing an element in a select.
-This page explains how this can be done in a XHTML template.
 review:
     comment: ''
     date: '2015-12-01'